ContinuityControl/continuitycontrol.github.io/_posts/draft-demeter-vs-primitive-obsession.md

 ![You see much, line of code.
 TOO much.](/images/you-see-much.gif)

+But what's the flip-side of the Law of Demeter?
 ~ ~ ~

 Let's look at some code - the venerable rails Blog example.
 We want to greet